Safety-Critical Control with Input Delay in Dynamic Environment: Introduction

 An important element of this challenge is that the response time of control systems may be commensurate with how fast the environment changes.
-Response times include sensory, feedback and actuation delays arising in practice~\cite{Stepan1989}.
-The magnitude of the delay depends on the application: it is milliseconds in robotic systems~\cite{Andersen2015}, a few tenths of a second in connected automated vehicles~\cite{Ji2021} and days in epidemiological models~\cite{casella2021covid19}.
-Delays have significant impact on safety in the context of dynamic environments: it may occur that by the time the control system responds, the environment changes and safety is compromised.
-To overcome this danger, one needs to consider how the dynamic -- and often uncertain -- environment evolves over the delay period.
-This yields a major challenge in designing provably safe controllers.
-This paper aims to address this problem by establishing a framework for safety-critical control in which dynamic environments and time delays are explicitly taken into account.
+Response times include sensory, feedback and actuation delays that arise in practice~\cite{Stepan1989}.
+The magnitude of the delay depends on the application: it is milliseconds in robotic systems~\cite{Andersen2015}, a few tenths of a second in automated vehicles~\cite{Ji2021} and days in epidemiological models~\cite{casella2021covid19}.
+Delays significantly impact safety in dynamic environments, since by the time the control system responds, the environment may change and safety may be compromised.
+To overcome this danger, one must consider how the dynamic -- and often uncertain -- environment evolves over the delay period, which yields a major challenge in designing provably safe controllers.
+This paper addresses this problem by establishing a framework for safety-critical control that takes dynamic environments and time delays into account explicitly.